guiltygyoza/blog/_posts/2022-03-07-topology-eli5-principles.md

 11- Additionally, visualization is preferrable when the insight features parallelism or nonlinearity that is hard to articulate with words but trivial to convey in images.

-12- Thus, we can formalize the unit of communication for an insight at Topology into the following struct definition, Cairo-style:
+12- Thus, we can formalize the unit of communication for an insight at Topology into the following struct definition, in pseudo-Cairo syntax:
 ```

   struct Insight:
-      member ELI_5 : ShortParagraph
+      member ELI-5 : ShortParagraph
-      member ELI_15 : ShortThread
+      member ELI-15 : ShortThread
-      member ELI_40 (optional) : SixPager
+      member ELI-40 (optional) : SixPager
       member Visualisation (optional) : Schematics
   end